Raathigesh/Raathigesh.github.io/_posts/2014-10-10-Using-Fiddler-to-Fake-Response-For-A-URL.md

 ---
-layout: post
-title: Using Fiddler to Fake Response
+title:  "Using Fiddler to Fake Response For A URL"
-excerpt: "Fiddler is a must have tool for web developers.
-The Auto Responder feature of fiddler allows to fake response for a particular request."
-modified: 2014-10-10
+categories:
+  - Tools
-tags: [Tools]
+tags:
-comments: true
-image:
-  feature: texture-feature-01.jpg
+  - Fiddler
 ---

 Fiddler is a must have tool for web developers.
 The Auto Responder feature of fiddler allows to fake response for a particular request.

 Open up fiddler and switch to AutoResponder tab.